bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 The Version 1 of this project (in express JS only, with no database, using templates) is available in the branch named `version_1`.
 The Version 2 of this project (express JS with mongoDB, using templates) is available in the branch named `version_2`.

+# About and license

+This is the third draft of an app template in React/Express.
+This directory concearns itself with the express js backend.

+This is a personal project completed by the author, which you are welcome to use and modify at your discretion.